'Parish, Power & Politics'

 Parishes have always been about more than religion.
 Aspects like the election of representatives, allocation of pews or administration of funds moved communal concerns well into the political sphere.
 We know much about processes of social and confessional differentiation, but what exactly were the power relations in parish communities?
 How did localities negotiate their dealings with manorial lords, city councils and state authorities?
 To which extent were parishes instrumentalized for secular purposes like local government or even resistance?

 Cornelis de Wael, 'Beggars at the church door' (1629).

-The 19th Warwick Symposium on Parish Research will take the form of a webinar on Friday 7 May 2021 (5.45-8.30 pm) and Saturday 8 May 2021 (8.45 am - 6.30 pm).
-Under the general theme of 'Parish, Power & Politics', proceedings are co-organized by Beat Kümin (Warwick) and Marjolein Schepers (IAS Fernandes Fellow/VUB), with the help of Warwick research students Daniel Gettings and Maria Tauber.
+The 19th Warwick Symposium on Parish Research took the form of a webinar with over 100 attendees on Friday 7 and Saturday 8 May 2021.
+Proceedings were co-organized by Beat Kümin (Warwick) & Marjolein Schepers (IAS Fernandes Fellow/VUB), with the help of Warwick research students Daniel Gettings & Maria Tauber.

 Friday 7 May 2021

 5.45 pm - Welcome & Introduction

 6 pm - KEYNOTE ADDRESS, Chair: Marjolein Schepers (VUB/IAS Warwick)

 'Parishes, pandemics and paths to take: post-Covid historical options'